SCUT-DLVCLab/TongGu-VL/README_en.md

 # Open-source List

-## Model

-TongGu-VL-2B-Instruct will be publicly available as soon as possible.

 ## Data

 **ACCN-INS**: 358,000 multimodal fine-tuning data samples from ancient texts, covering tasks such as ancient text recognition, reading comprehension, and classical Chinese translation.